rahulpalkj/CapstoneProject/README.md

 Out of the different tested algorithms, Random Forest Regression gave the highest cofficient of determinent.

 I was among the top 50 in the leaderboard for this data driven competition at the time of publishing this repository.
+This is a single person autonumous project, which I have completed in one and half days.

 Thanks for reading my project.